Ben-Woolley/java-for-beginners/docs/lessons/lesson0.md

 * **Java is *case sensitive*** - you must match the case and be consistent with your naming, otherwise your program will break!
 * **Every open bracket, brace, and parenthesis must have a matching close** - this is how Java knows what context something is happening in.
 If they're in the wrong place you're likely going to run into problems.
 * **If your program is in an unhappy state please ask for help!** - It's much easier for us to fix something as soon as it goes wrong, rather than after you finish writing and it won't compile.
+* **Coding is both a science and an art** - There usually is more than one way of solving a problem.
+By all means consult with your fellow learners, but don't panic if their solutions are not the same as yours.
 ## Setup
 Today we are going to get your machine ready for writing, compiling, and running Java programs:
 * [Git](https://git-scm.com/downloads)